Waterford Village Cemetery – aka. Old Settlers Cemetery – The End of an era.

 For genealogy or history enthusiasts, names and death dates can be a link back to newspapers where an obituary or death notice may be found.
 That thread was very helpful in developing information on this page.

-The Story of Old Settlers Cemetery
+The Story of Waterford Village Cemetery

 In 1842, the land was co-owned by S.E.
 Chapman and his father-in-law, Levi Barnes.
 In June, they sold a one-third interest in a large parcel to Samuel Russ, another son-in-law of Barnes, who then hired surveyor Moses Vilas to map out the Village of Waterford.
+A complete history of the land transfer is recorded here (link).

 1843 Survey Map of Waterford Showing the Cemetery, Racine County Register of Deeds Plat Book.